 The Sir Colin Spedding Award is presented each year to an exceptional unsung hero or heroine.
 Any individual or organisation from any equestrian field in the UK is eligible, as long as their outstanding qualities have not been formally acknowledged elsewhere.

 To celebrate the Sir Colin Spedding Award and those who have received it, we include a Memorial Lecture within the programme.
-The lecture can be given by the winner of the Award, or by someone with a connection to them.
+Lectures can be given by the winner of the Award, or by someone with a connection to them, and it does not always take place in the year subsequent to the Award being presented.
 See links to past Memorial Lectures below.

 27th National Equine Forum, Thursday 7th March 2019